 On the basement and second floors we have 13 classrooms, with both age appropriate and flexible options, and a library.

-We take seriously our commitment toward sustainability: Albany UU recycles and collects solar energy.
-We currently harness all of our annual electric needs.
-Our solar collectors are out of sight on the roof.
+We take seriously our commitment toward sustainability: Albany UU recycles and collects solar energy using solar panels that are out of sight on the roof.

-The entire building is handicapped-accessible, with an elevator to all three floors, and a lift to the stage in Emerson, as well as accessible bathrooms in the new wing.
+The entire building is handicapped-accessible, with an elevator to all three floors, and a lift to the stage in Community Hall, as well as accessible bathrooms in the new wing.

 Our grounds outside the building are small, but our volunteer gardeners assure our gardens are beautifully maintained and are appreciated by our urban neighbors.